jaredhanson/dotfiles/README.md

 a directory.
 Within that directory is a `README` file that describes the purpose of the tool, how to install it, and tips on usage.
-Because some of these tools are used on an infrequent basis, the `README` serves as a refresher using the tool in the future.
+Because some of these tools are used on an infrequent basis, the `README` serves as a refresher when using the tool in the future.
 Configuration files for the tool, if any, are also located within the directory.

 ## Usage